On the global homotopy theory of symmetric monoidal categories

 \begin{defi} A finite subgroup $H\subset\mathcal M$ is called \emph{universal} if $\omega$ equipped with the restriction of the tautological $\mathcal M$-action to $H$ is a complete $H$-set universe. \end{defi}

 \begin{rk} The above notion of universality is analogous to \cite[Definitions~1.3 and~1.4]{schwede-L} which studies global homotopy theory with respect to compact Lie groups. \end{rk}

 \begin{lemma} Any finite group $H$ admits an injective homomorphism $i\colon H\to\mathcal M$ with universal image.
-If $j\colon H\to\mathcal M$ is another such homomorphism, then there exists a (non-canonical) invertible element $\varphi\in\mathcal M$ with $j(h)=\varphi i(h) \varphi^{-1}$ for all $h\in H$. \end{lemma}
+If $j\colon H\to\mathcal M$ is another such homomorphism, then there exists a {\rm(}non-canonical\/{\rm)} invertible element $\varphi\in\mathcal M$ with $j(h)=\varphi i(h) \varphi^{-1}$ for all $h\in H$. \end{lemma}

 This lemma appeared in a preliminary version of \cite{schwede-k-theory}.
-It tells us in particular that we can associate to an $E\mathcal M$-category $C$ for any \emph{abstract} finite group $H$ an underlying $H$-category well-defined up to (a priori non-canonical) isomorphism, explaining the global equivariant behaviour of $E\mathcal M$-categories.
+It tells us in particular that we can associate to an $E\mathcal M$-category $\mathcal C$ for any \emph{abstract} finite group $H$ an underlying $H$-category $\mathcal C_H$ well-defined up to (a priori non-canonical) isomorphism by picking an injective homomorphism $i\colon H\to\mathcal M$ with universal image and setting $\mathcal C_H=i^*\mathcal C$, which explains the global equivariant behaviour of $E\mathcal M$-categories.